 The light/timer combinations save space on your bedside table though.
-I've put my favorite option for 2011 below, but there are many other options.
-Some come with radios, security timers so that the light goes on and off when you're out of town, beepers to back up the light in case it doesn't wake you, automatic dimming at night, snooze switches, and nightlight settings to which it switches after a set interval at night.
+I’ve put my favorite options below but there are others.
+Some come with radios, security timers so that the light goes on and off when you’re out of town, beepers to back up the light in case it doesn’t wake you, automatic dimming at night, snooze switches, and nightlight settings to which it switches after a set interval at night.
 (The nightlight thing: very bad idea.
-It works against what you're trying to achieve here.
+It works against what you’re trying to achieve here.
 If you need a nightlight at night, you need an amber one.
-That's another story).
-PS my basic rig is still working 12 years later...
+That’s another story).
+PS my basic rig is still working 12 years later…

 To keep it simple, there are only four models you need to consider.